He was born in the summer of his 27th year

 bagged a few peaks, and slept with stars and bears.
 And he snapped the

-shutter of his camera again and again.
-At the end of two weeks the transformation
+shutter of a camera for the first time, and then again and again.
+At the

 where he lives today and practices medicine and the art of adventure photography.